Yohannes-Kewani/solar-power-simulation/README.md

 Installation

-Ensure you have Python 3.x installed on your system.
+Ensure you have Python 3.6 or above installed on your system.
 Then, clone the repository:

 git clone https://github.com/Yohannes-Kewani/solar-power-simulation.git
 cd solar-power-simulation